-Property and equipment valued in excess of \$5,000 are recorded at cost.
+Property and equipment held by the Foundation valued in excess of \$5,000 are recorded at cost.
 The straight-line method is used for computing depreciation and amortization.
 Assets are depreciated over their estimated useful lives, which range from 3 to 30 years.
 The cost of leasehold improvements is amortized over the lesser of the length of the related leases or the estimated useful lives of the assets.
 Costs of maintenance and repairs are charged to expense when incurred.